danielcgiraldo/bank-data/README.md

 ```

+## Contributing

+If you want to contribute to this project, please read the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Disclaimer

 This project is entirely independent and has no affiliation, association, authorization, endorsement, or official connection with any of the banks mentioned above, or any of their subsidiaries or affiliates.
 All names of banks, as well as any related names, marks, emblems, and images, are registered trademarks of their respective owners.